 Joshua A. Douglas is the Ashland, Inc.-Spears Distinguished Research Professor of Law at the University of Kentucky's J. David Rosenberg College of Law.
 His research focuses on election law and voting rights.

-\ No counsel for any party authored the amici brief in whole or in part and no person or entity other than amici and their counsel made a monetary contribution to its preparation or submission.
-Plaintiff-Appellees consented to the filing of this brief.
-Intervenor-Appellants, the Michigan Senate and Michigan House of Representatives, took no position on the filing of this brief.

 He is a co-author of Election Law and Litigation: The Judicial Regulation of Politics (2014).

+^{}Pursuant to Rule 37.6, amici curiae affirm that no counsel for a party authored this brief in whole or in part and that no person other than amici or their counsel has made any monetary contributions intended to fund the preparation or submission of this brief.
+Applicants and respondents have consented to the filing of this brief.

-- Rebecca Green is Professor of the Practice of Law and the Kelly Professor for Excellence in Teaching at William and Mary Law School.
-She is the Co-Director of the Election Law Program, a joint project of the William and Mary Law School and the National Center for State Courts. - Pamela S. Karlan is the Kenneth and Harle Montgomery Professor of Public Interest Law and Co-Director of the Supreme Court Litigation Clinic at Stanford Law School.
+Rebecca Green is Professor of the Practice of Law and the Kelly Professor for Excellence in Teaching at William and Mary Law School.
+She is the Co-Director of the Election Law Program, a joint project of the William and Mary Law School and the National Center for State Courts.

+Pamela S. Karlan is the Kenneth and Harle Montgomery Professor of Public Interest Law and Co-Director of the Supreme Court Litigation Clinic at Stanford Law School.
 She is co-author of The Law of Democracy: Legal Structure of the Political Process (5th ed.
+2016).

-2016). - Justin Levitt is a Professor of Law and the Gerald T. McLaughlin Fellow at LMU Loyola Law School, Los Angeles.
-He previously served as Deputy Assistant Attorney General in the Civil Rights Division of the U.S. Department of Justice. - Nicholas Stephanopoulos is a Professor of Law at Harvard Law School, where he teaches and writes on election Law and constitutional Law.
+Justin Levitt is a Professor of Law and the Gerald T. McLaughlin Fellow at LMU Loyola Law School, Los Angeles.
+He previously served as Deputy Assistant Attorney General in the Civil Rights Division of the U.S. Department of Justice.

+Nicholas Stephanopoulos is a Professor of Law at Harvard Law School, where he teaches and writes on election law and constitutional law.
 He is a co-author of Election Law: Cases and Materials (6th ed.
+2017).

-2017). - Stephen I. Vladeck is the Charles Alan Wright Chair in Federal Courts at the University of Texas Law School.
+Stephen I. Vladeck is the Charles Alan Wright Chair in Federal Courts at the University of Texas Law School.
 He is a nationally recognized expert on the federal courts, constitutional law, and national security law.
 He is an elected member of the University of Texas Faculty Council, an elected member of the American Law Institute, a Distinguished Scholar at the Robert S. Strauss Center for International Security and Law, and the Supreme Court Fellow at the Constitution Project.